 "So that's how that frigate destroyed the Artifact Hunter."
 She murmured, reading the slip of paper over Helena's shoulder.
 "We never would have heard the sound over the noise of the frigate's guns.
 Damn."

 For the most part, however, the two women simply enjoyed living.
 Helena had an extensive library and Myka spent hours curled up in front of the fireplace reading.
-Ana and Lorenzo came and went, providing pleasant punctuation to the quiet days otherwise spent only with each other.
+Ana and Lorenzo came and went once or twice a week, mostly just to gossip and share a meal, ad their visits provided pleasant punctuation to the quiet days otherwise spent only with each other.

 They sparred, they rode through the countryside, they read, and they discovered each other.

-Myka had teased Helena the day she found a book of Sappho's works – in the original Greek and a translation – in the library, but the Captain had merely smiled unrepentantly.
-Moving to slip her arms around Myka, the other woman pressed her lips to the Agent's shoulder.
-"And why should you be at all surprised darling, that I have such a work?"
+Myka had teased Helena the day she found a book of Sappho's works – in the original Greek and a translation – in the library, but Helena merely smiled unrepentant.
+Moving to slip her arms around Myka, Helena pressed her lips to a conveniently bared shoulder.
+"And why should you be at all surprised that I have such a work?"
 She'd asked archly, her question only half teasing.
 "Have I not convinced you of the beauty that lies within a woman's body and spirit?"

 And then she'd pulled the book from Myka's unresisting hands and set about reiterating that lesson.

 If she delighted in the pleasure Helena could evoke from within her own body, however, it was almost nothing compared to the heady rush of discovering the power Myka had over the other woman.
-It never ceased to be a wonder to the Agent how she could affect her brash, headstrong lover with just a look; or how grazing her teeth over the flaring pulse point in Helena's neck could make her gasp: How tracing her nails down the silken skin of the other woman's inner thigh made her moan and how if Myka sucked just right, she could bring Helena arching off the bed, her body trembling and hands gripping the sheets.
+It never ceased to be a wonder how she could affect brash, headstrong H.G.
+Wells with just a look; or how grazing her teeth over the flaring pulse point in Helena's neck could make her gasp, how tracing her nails down the silken skin of the other woman's inner thigh made her moan and how if Myka sucked justright, she could bring Helena arching off the bed, her body trembling and hands gripping the sheets.

 Thus winter passed.
 And yet as spring approached Myka found herself increasingly torn between duty and desire.